-It’s been a while since my last blog post, but I am currently on a blogging hiatus due to an excited new project I am working on, which will be revealed once its completed.
+It’s been a while since my last blog post, but I am currently on a blogging hiatus due to an exciting new project I am working on, which will be revealed once it’s completed.
 So please stay tuned for the announcement.

 When I was notified of this event I immediately without a doubt was sold on the idea and knew I had to attend.
-This was the first Annual MFW USA event, and as a fashion lover, blogger and proud Liberian it was a no brainer for me, I had to attend.
-I love the concept of having a fashion show showcasing talented Liberian designers, Monrovia fashion and culture.
+This was the first Annual MFW USA event, and as a fashion lover, blogger and proud Liberian it was a no-brainer for me, I had to attend.
+I love the concept of having a fashion show that showcases talented Liberian designers, Monrovia fashion and culture.
 There’s nothing greater than supporting your people and uplifting them.

 I attended MFW USA with my cousin Marie & two of my girlfriends.
 Both of my girlfriends are Liberians and bloggers, Vivian & Precious.
 We were all impressed with the event.
 It exceeded my expectations.
 The designers did an amazing job.
 It was great to be surrounded by so many creative designers and to have the opportunity to network with a lot of creative and like-minded individuals.